urbancompasspony/docker/Custom_Images/migrate-domain/readme.md

-Use this to migrate an existing domain controller from host to inside a container!
+## Use this to migrate an existing domain controller from host to inside a container!

-Use this dockerfile to build a new whole system with these folders and files inside, extracted from original server:
+If you want to make a definitive migration, catch all these files and folders:

 /var/cache/samba